-By 2002, lawyers were doing and saying things that would have beggared the imagination of the people who taught us how to practice law.
-A lawyer named John Heurlin who wrote to opposing counsel, "I plan on disseminating your little letter to as many referring counsel as possible, you diminutive shit."
+By 2002, we had lawyers doing and saying things that would have beggared the imagination of the people who taught us how to practice law.
+We had a lawyer named John Heurlin who wrote to opposing counsel, "I plan on disseminating your little letter to as many referring counsel as possible, you diminutive shit."
 Admonishing counsel to "educate yourself about attorney liens and the work product privilege," Mr. Heurlin closed his letter with the clichéd but always popular, "See you in Court."
 That and other failures resulted in Mr. Heurlin being sanctioned \$6,000 for filing a frivolous appeal and referred to the State Bar.
 Our court thought publishing the ugly facts of the case, which they did in DeRose v.
 Heurlin (2002) 100 Cal.App.4th 158, would get the bar's attention.
 It didn't.

 Almost a decade later, in a case called In re Marriage of Davenport (2011) 194 Cal.App.4th 1507, 1537, the First District tried again.
 They said, "We close this discussion with a reminder to counsel - all counsel, regardless of practice, regardless of age - that zealous advocacy does not equate with 'attack dog' or 'scorched earth,' nor does it mean lack of civility.
+[Citations.]
 Zeal and vigor in the representation of clients are commendable.
 So are civility, courtesy, and cooperation.
 They are not mutually exclusive."

 Six months later, our court said this, "Our profession is rife with cynicism, awash in incivility.
+Lawyers and judges of our generation spend a great deal of time lamenting the loss of a golden age when lawyers treated each other with respect and courtesy.
 It's time to stop talking about the problem and act on it.
 For decades, our profession has given lip service to civility.
+All we have gotten from it is tired lips.
 We have reluctantly concluded lips cannot do the job; teeth are required.
 In this case, those teeth will take the form of sanctions."
 We sanctioned counsel \$10,000.
 (Kim v.
-Westmoore Partners, Inc. (2011) 201 Cal.App.4th 267, 293)
+Westmoore Partners, Inc. (2011) 201 Cal.App.4th 267, 293 (Kim).)

 This is not an exhaustive catalogue.
-"Incivility in open court infects the process of justice in many ways.
+Were we writing a compendium rather than an opinion, we could include keening from every state, because, "Incivility in open court infects the process of justice in many ways.
 It compromises the necessary public trust that the system will produce fair and just results; it negates the perception of professionalism in the legal community, and it erodes respect for all people involved in the process."
 (In re Hillis (Del.
 2004) 858 A.2d 317, 324.)